JeeWayne/onPointAPI/README.md

 ## List of Functions (API Endpoints)

 ### GetFile(ProductId)
-Returns a URL of a product with the id you gave.
+Returns a URL of the file of a product with the id you gave.

 ### GetHubInfo()
 Returns a hub class.